Automattic/jetpack/readme.txt

 == Description ==

-Jetpack simplifies managing your WordPress site by giving you visitor stats, providing world-class security services, speeding up your images and photos, and helps you get more traffic to your site.
+Jetpack simplifies managing WordPress sites by giving you visitor stats, security services, speeding up images photos, and helping you get more traffic.
 Jetpack is a free plugin.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bI_14CnRWA8" frameborder="0" allowfullscreen></iframe>

 = Traffic Growth & Insights =
-Jetpack Stats lets you know how many visits your site gets, and what posts and pages are most popular.
-Jetpack also includes tools like Related Posts, Publicize, Enhanced Distribution, and Sharing to help you **get more traffic to your site**.
+Jetpack tells you how many visits your site gets and helps you **get more traffic** with tools like Related Posts, Publicize, Enhanced Distribution, and Sharing.

 = Security =
-Jetpack Protect and Single Sign On are **free security services** that protect your site against brute force attacks and unauthorised logins.
-We can also Monitor your site for downtime and make sure your plugins are auto-updated.
+Jetpack **protects your site** against brute force attacks and unauthorised logins.
+We also monitor your site for downtime and keep your plugins updated.

 = Image Performance =
-Jetpack gives you **free access** to the global WordPress.com content delivery network.
-This means images and photos are automatically optimized, delivered much faster, and saves you hosting costs by reducing bandwidth.
+Jetpack automatically **optimizes and speeds up** images using the global WordPress.com content delivery network.
+This saves you hosting costs by reducing bandwidth.

 = Centralized Management =
-With Jetpack comes the WordPress.com dashboard -- a **centralized dashboard for all your sites**.
-Keep plugins auto-updated, publish posts, manage menus, and view enhanced site stats and insights for all of your sites.
+With Jetpack comes a **centralized dashboard** on WordPress.com.
+Manage plugins and menus, publish posts, and view enhanced site stats for all of your sites.

 = A few more things that our users love =
-Jetpack also includes a few other features that help you customize how your site looks and works including Custom CSS, Contact Forms, Galleries and Carousels, Notifications and Subscriptions, Configurable Widgets, and [many more](https://jetpack.me/features).
+Jetpack includes other features that help you customize your site including Custom CSS, Contact Forms, Galleries and Carousels, Notifications and Subscriptions, Configurable Widgets, and [many more](https://jetpack.me/features).

 = Dedicated Support =
 We have an entire team of happiness engineers ready to help you.
 Ask your questions in the support forum, or [contact us directly](https://jetpack.me/contact-support).

 = Contributing to Jetpack =

-Jetpack is open-source and we actively encourage community contributions: whether it's a compliment, a complaint, code, or an idea we welcome it with open arms!
-[Learn more about contributing to Jetpack](https://jetpack.me/contribute) or consider [joining our beta program](https://jetpack.me/beta).
+Jetpack is open-source and we actively encourage community contributions: whether it's a compliment, complaint, code, or an idea we welcome it with open arms!
+[Learn about contributing](https://jetpack.me/contribute) or consider [joining our beta program](https://jetpack.me/beta).

 == Installation ==